Guide, Updated 15 May 2026

 When to delay the test entirely

 For a subset of clinical-anxiety candidates, the right answer is to delay the test until treatment is meaningfully underway.
 If you are experiencing daily panic attacks, persistent avoidance of driving lessons, or derealisation while driving in low-stakes conditions, taking the test is not the priority; getting the anxiety treated is.
 The DVSA does not have a "use it or lose it" deadline on theory test certificates within the 2-year validity window, and re-passing the theory after a delay is annoying but possible.
-The math: a delayed test with 70 percent expected pass probability after treatment is better than a rushed test with 35 percent expected pass probability.
-The 10 to 20 percent of clinical-anxiety candidates who would benefit from delay overwhelmingly do not delay because of social pressure to keep moving; the right clinical decision is often to stop and reset.
+The broad logic: a delayed test taken after treatment, with materially better odds, beats a rushed test taken with the anxiety untreated.
+Many of the clinical-anxiety candidates who would benefit from delay do not delay because of social pressure to keep moving; the right clinical decision is often to stop and reset.

 Practical tools that complement clinical treatment

 The candidate with clinical anxiety is not failing because they are bad at driving.
-They are failing because they are taking the wrong test under the wrong conditions for their nervous system.
-Fix the conditions, treat the anxiety, request the accommodations, and the pass rate doubles.
+They are failing because they are taking the test under the wrong conditions for their nervous system.
+Treat the anxiety, declare it when you book, and prepare in a way that suits you, and things improve.

 How this connects with the wider anxiety picture